redis-developer/redis-om-node-tutorial/README.md

 ### Add Some Search Routes

 Now we can add some search routes.
 We initiate a search by calling `.search` on our repository.
-Then we call `.where` to add any filters we want, if we want any at all.
+Then we call `.where` to add any filters we want—if we want any at all.
 Once we've specified the filters, we call `.returnAll` to get all the matching entities.

-Here's the simplest search, it just returns everything.
-Go ahead an add it to `songs-router.js`:
+Here's the simplest search—it just returns everything.
+Go ahead and add it to `songs-router.js`:

 ```javascript
 router.get('/', async (req, res) => {